schnaggelz/local-ai-experiment/README.md

 - `OLLAMA_MAX_LOADED_MODELS=1` is a safer default for a single local ROCm GPU where VRAM is the main constraint.
 - `OLLAMA_FLASH_ATTENTION=1` and `OLLAMA_KV_CACHE_TYPE=q8_0` give a more practical default for a 24 GB local GPU by reducing KV cache memory pressure while keeping quality loss modest; switch back to `f16` if you want the quality-first setting.
 - `OLLAMA_MAX_QUEUE=16` is a deliberate low default for simple local use so overload fails sooner instead of building a long request backlog.
-- If you run Compose from outside `docker/services/ollama-rocm`, pass `--env-file docker/services/ollama-rocm/.env` so the service-specific overrides are used consistently.
+- If you run Compose from outside `docker/services/ollama-rocm`, use `docker compose --env-file docker/services/ollama-rocm/.env -f docker/services/ollama-rocm/docker-compose.yml up -d` so the service-specific overrides are used consistently.